 North Harris is home to a large red deer population.

-The North Harris Estate has a large red deer herd of 1100-1400 animals.
 The deer in the Western Isles are thought to be some of the most genetically pure red deer in Scotland.
 Being isolated from the mainland population they have not come into contact with the introduced Sika deer which have spread through large areas of the mainland and hybridised with red deer.
-However, the origins of red deer on Harris are uncertain.
-It is thought that they are unlikely to have been able to swim out to colonise the islands of their own accord but it is not known when they were introduced.
-The Trust is currently contributing to a research study looking at Scottish red deer as a potential indicator of Climate Change.
+The origins of red deer on Harris are uncertain; it is thought that they are unlikely to have been able to swim out to colonise the islands of their own accord but it is not known when they were introduced.

 Harris Stalking Club

 From the early days of community ownership members of the community were keen to have the opportunity to stalk in North Harris.
 In order to involve the community in deer management the Trust facilitated the establishment of the Harris Stalking Club in 2004.
-The club is open to anyone living in Harris or the South Lochs area of Lewis and is run by its members as a separate body from the Trust.
+The club is open to anyone living in Harris or the South Lochs area of Lewis and is run by its members as an unincorporated organisation.

 Watching Deer on Harris

-North Harris is a spectacular place to watch deer and the more remote glens at Cravadal, Ulladal and Langadal provide the best opportunities for views.
+North Harris is a spectacular place to watch deer and the more remote glens at Crabhadail, Uladail and Langadail provide the best opportunities.
 In July you could be lucky enough to see the young calves when they start following their mothers, and in October the rut is a spectacle not to be missed; when stags are fighting to mate with hinds and their roars can be heard echoing around the corries and glens.

-Please follow our Guidance for hill walkers during the stalking season which runs from 1st July – 15th February each year.
+If you are heading out in the hills please follow our guidance for hill walkers during the stalking season which runs from 1st July – 15th February each year.